apache/incubator-brooklyn/docs/use/guide/quickstart/index.md

 ## Configuring a Location

 Brooklyn deploys applications to Locations.

 Locations can be clouds, machines with fixed IPs or localhost (for testing).

 Brooklyn loads Location configuration  from `~/.brooklyn/brooklyn.properties`.

-Create a `.brooklyn` folder in your home directory:
+Create a `.brooklyn` folder in your home directory and download the template [brooklyn.properties](brooklyn.properties) to that folder.

 {% highlight bash %}
 $ mkdir ~/.brooklyn
+$ cd ~/.brooklyn
+$ wget {{site.url}}/use/guide/quickstart/brooklyn.properties
 {% endhighlight %}

-Download the template [brooklyn.properties](brooklyn.properties)  and place this in `~/.brooklyn`.

-Open the file in a text editor and add your cloud credentials.
-If you would rather test Brooklyn on localhost, follow [these instructions](/use/guide/locations/) to ensure that your Brooklyn can access your machine.
+Open brooklyn.properties in a text editor and add your cloud credentials.

+If you would rather test Brooklyn on localhost, follow [these instructions]({{site.url}}/use/guide/locations/) to ensure that your Brooklyn can access your machine.

 Restart Brooklyn: